andersganander/ECCS_Admin/README.md

 - ### As a user I want to:
   - Get an overview of which reports have been created and when
   - Be able to create a report for a specific month
-  - Enter my own electricity price or choose to use a retrieved electricity price
+  - Retrieve the electricity price from an external api
   - Be able to recreate a report if necessary
   - View a report for a specific month